Thousands told to flee 3 towns ahead of fast California fire

 In eastern San Diego County, the Border 32 Fire remained at just under 7 square miles (18 square kilometers) and containment increased to 20%.

 More than 1,500 people had to evacuate the area near the U.S.-Mexico border when the fire erupted Wednesday.
-The San Diego County Sheriff’s Department began letting some people back into the area Thursday evening.
+All evacuations were lifted by Friday afternoon.

 Two people were hospitalized with burns.
 Three homes and seven other buildings were destroyed.